The Fall 2024 Workforce Index Shows Executives and Employees Investing in AI, but Uncertainty Holding Back Adoption

 • Executives are all in on AI: 99% say they will invest in AI this year and 97% say they feel some level of urgency to incorporate AI into business operations.

-• The good news is that desk workers are eager to upskill on AI; 76% feel urgency to become an AI expert and the top two reasons most commonly cited are industry trends and personal goals (with management expectations further down the list), showing an intrinsically motivated workforce.
+• Desk workers are eager to upskill on AI; 76% feel urgency to become an AI expert and the top two reasons most commonly cited are industry trends and personal goals (with management expectations further down the list), showing an intrinsically motivated workforce.

-• And employees and executives agree that up skilling is a top priority: “Learning and skill building” tops the list of activities that executives would like employees to prioritize to improve business performance.
+• Both employees and executives agree that up-skilling is a top priority: “Learning and skill building” tops the list of activities that executives would like employees to prioritize to improve business performance.
 It also tops the list of activities that desk workers wish AI would give them more time to focus on.

 Executives are all in on AI.
 AI innovation remains the number one top-of-mind issue for executives — above all external factors, including politics or the economy.
 Ninety-nine percent of executives say they will invest in AI this year, with 72% prioritizing a “significant” investment and nearly all (97%) saying they feel some level of urgency to incorporate generative AI into business operations.